tommyrot/superseriousstats/README.md

 Everything Else
 ---------------

 For everything beside bugs you may find us on IRC in **#superseriousstats** on *chat.freenode.net*.
 Feel free to ask, talk about features, or help others get up and running.
-When it comes to adding support for new logging formats i expect you to provide enough information to extract the full syntax.
-Discord, slack, teams, we could make it all happen.
-Just keep in mind that my personal todo list is already filled to the brim and i don't have unlimited time to work on things, let alone research chat clients i don't even use myself.
-One particular feature i have in mind requires some artwork to be commissioned.
-Maybe some day.

 ---